What are Lightning Web Components, and how will they make my life better?

 The concept of “components” on the web has existed for a long time.
 The general idea is to split your UI component into modularized chunks, each of which is self-contained and re-usable.
 There are many benefits to this approach, not least of which are the reduction of duplication in your logic and UI, and the maintenance advantages of building your application out of small, easy to understand pieces of functionality.

-Modern web frameworks such as React, Angular and Vue all put some concept of a “component” front and centre as core primitives, with great results.
+Modern web frameworks such as React, Angular and Vue all put some concept of a “component” front and center as core primitives, with great results.
 However, even as this approach has become more and more common, the frameworks themselves have remained fragmented in their implementations - you can’t (easily) drop an Angular component into a React project or vice-versa, and once you’ve learned how to create components in Vue you might have to re-learn a lot of concepts before you can be productive in one of the other frameworks.

 Web components are an attempt to address this fragmentation, and create a set of standards for how components can be natively supported by all browsers.
 By standardizing the underlying technology, we can both pave the way for interoperability between different frameworks, and reduce the friction for web developers and teams who want to migrate between different frameworks.